A New Kind of Journalism Education

 - Investigative Journalism.
 A continuation of the reporting class taught in the boot camp.
 Fellows learn sophisticated techniques for investigating controversial stories responsibly.
 Instruction by Rob Cribb, investigations reporter at the Toronto Star.

-- Freelance Tradecraft.
-Fellows learn how to compete globally as freelancers for major media, how to sustain their businesses, and how to keep themselves and their sources safe while reporting from the field.
-Instruction by a global network of award-winning freelancers, as well as financial advisors, and safety experts.
+- Freelance Careers: Year One and Beyond.
+Fellows learn how to launch their careers as freelancers in the first years after the program, how to compete globally and sustain their business over the longer term, and how to keep themselves and their sources safe while reporting from the field.
+Instruction by a global network of award-winning freelancers, as well as Toronto-based financial advisors, and safety experts.
 We deliver this course in partnership with the Rory Peck Trust (UK).

 4. Coaching for two years after the program (May 2016 – May 2018)